Leninism: Criticism

-Criticsim of Leninism's economics has been wide-ranging from the political left and the right.
+Criticism of Leninism's economics has been wide-ranging from the political left and the right.

 20th century criticism

 John Maynard Keynes wrote in his essay on persuasion in 1931 on Leninism: "I cannot perceive that Russian Communism has made any contribution to our economic problems of intellectual interest or scientific value.
 I do not think that it contains, or is likely to contain, any piece of useful economic technique which we could not apply, if we chose, with equal or greater success in a society which retained all the marks, I will not say of nineteenth-century individualistic capitalism, but of British bourgeois ideals.
 Theoretically at least, I do not believe that there is any economic improvement for which Revolution is a necessary instrument.
 On the other hand, we have everything to lose by the methods of violent change.
-In Western industrial conditions the tactics of Red Revolution would throw the whole population into a pit of poverty and death."Noam Chomsky interviewed in 2013 noted the outcome of Leninsim:"When he became the leader, he didn’t waste much time, and Trotsky helped him, in instituting a pretty repressive regime with the basic elements of Stalinism.
+In Western industrial conditions the tactics of Red Revolution would throw the whole population into a pit of poverty and death."Noam Chomsky interviewed in 2013 noted the outcome of Leninism:"When he became the leader, he didn’t waste much time, and Trotsky helped him, in instituting a pretty repressive regime with the basic elements of Stalinism.
 They moved pretty quickly to dismantle most of the organs of popular power.
 Not over night, but over a short time they were able to basically dismantle the soviets, the factory councils, to convert the labor force into a labor army.
 The peasant revolutionary forces were very much opposed to this incidentally.
 As distinct from Marx who saw revolutionary potential in the Russian peasantry, the urban communists, like Lenin were strongly opposed to that."

 Left-wing criticism

 As a form of Marxism, revolutionary Leninism was criticised as an undemocratic interpretation of socialism.
 In The Nationalities Question in the Russian Revolution (1918), Rosa Luxemburg criticised the Bolsheviks for the suppression of the All Russian Constituent Assembly (January 1918); the partitioning of the feudal estates to the peasant communes; and the right of self-determination of every national people of the Russias.
 That the strategic (geopolitical) mistakes of the Bolsheviks would create significant dangers for the Russian Revolution, such as the bureaucratisation that would arise to administrate the large country that was Bolshevik Russia.
-In defence of the expedient revolutionary practice, in "Left-Wing" Communism: An Infantile Disorder (1920), Lenin dismissed the political and ideological complaints of the anti-Bolshevik critics, who claimed ideologically correct stances that were to the political left of Lenin.
 In Marxist philosophy, left communism is a range of left-wing political perspectives among communists.
 Left communism criticizes the Bolshevik Party's ideology as the revolutionary vanguard.
 Ideologically, left communists present their perspectives and approaches as authentic Marxism and thus more oriented to the proletariat than the Leninism of the Communist International at their first (1919) and second (1920) congresses.
 Proponents of left communism include Amadeo Bordiga, Herman Gorter, Paul Mattick, Sylvia Pankhurst, Antonie Pannekoek and Otto Rühle.